2023 European Ladies' Team Championship: Venue

+Course layout

 Format

-Each team consists of six players.
-On the first two days each player plays 18 holes of stroke play each day.
-The lowest five scores from each team's six players counts to the team total each day.
+Each team consisted of six players.
+On the first two days each player played 18 holes of stroke play each day.
+The lowest five scores from each team's six players counted to the team total each day.

-The eight best teams form flight A, in knock-out match-play over the following three days.
-The teams are seeded based on their positions after the stroke play.
-The first placed team is drawn to play the quarter final against the eight placed team, the second against the seventh, the third against the sixth and the fourth against the fifth.
-Teams are allowed to use six players during the team matches, selecting four of them in the two morning foursome games and five players in to the afternoon single games.
-Teams knocked out after the quarter finals play one foursome game and four single games in each of their remaining matches.
-Extra holes are played in games that are all square after 18 holes.
-However, if the result of the team match is already decided, games are declared halved.
+The eight best teams formed flight A, in knock-out match-play over the following three days.
+The teams were seeded based on their positions after the stroke play.
+The first placed team was drawn to play the quarter final against the eight placed team, the second against the seventh, the third against the sixth and the fourth against the fifth.
+Teams were allowed to use six players during the team matches, selecting four of them in the two morning foursome games and five players in to the afternoon single games.
+Teams knocked out after the quarter finals played one foursome game and four single games in each of their remaining matches.
+Extra holes were played in games that are all square after 18 holes.
+However, if the result of the team match was already decided, games were declared halved.

-The teams outside the top eight in the stroke-play stage forms flight B, also play knock-out match-play, but with one foursome game and four single games in each match, to decide their final positions.
+The next eight teams in the stroke-play stage formed flight B, also played knock-out match-play, but with one foursome game and four single games in each match, to decide their final positions.

+The teams placed 17–19 in the stroke-play stage formed flight C, to meet each other to decide their final positions.

+Teams

+19 nation teams contested the event.

+Winners

+Team Sweden lead the opening 36-hole qualifying competition, with a 44 under par score of 676, 14 strokes ahead of team Germany.

+Individual leader in the 36-hole stroke-play competition was, Meja Örtengren, Sweden, with a score of 13 under par 131, two strokes ahead of three players at tied second.

+Team Spain won the championship, beating defending champion England 4–2 in the final and earned their sixth title.

+Team Germany earned third place, beating Switzerland 6-1 in the bronze match.